 Microbeads have been popular in exfoliating washes and creams, but now they're facing federal restrictions; these tiny plastic beads are harmful to waterways and the environment.
 Try to avoid them — they often end up being eaten by fish and could end up back on your plate!
 Showing your skin some love shouldn't require artificial plastic beads.
 After all, a very soft microfiber washcloth works well too!

-Another more involved process is microdermabrasion, which you may have experienced in the course of a facial at a salon or at your dermatologist's office.
+Another more involved process is microdermabrasion, which you may have experienced in the course of a facial at a salon.
 Microdermabrasion exfoliates by gently blasting a stream of microcrystals onto the face.
 Basically, it's a skin-safe sandblasting!
 You can do this at home with a special device, although it's certainly not necessary.

 Microdermabrasion works well on most skin types and can improve the appearance of age spots or dull skin.
 A series of treatments may be required, and results are modest.
 Some downtime afterward should be expected, as redness similar to a sunburn may persist for a few days.